 Why you need a bread lame

 You need a blade with an extremely thin and sharp edge to cut through wet dough.
-Even the sharpest paring knife is too thick, will likely drag on your dough and cause jagged cuts.
+Even the sharpest knife blade is too thick, and will likely drag on your dough and cause jagged cuts.
 A lame allows you to safely hold a blade without cutting your fingers.

 Why I love Wire Monkey lames